Ollynov/ninjax/README.md

 Some previous projects that served as inspiration:
 - ROR.
 No other coding language has a library that is the clear 'go to' framework.
 In fact, one of the entire benefits of the ruby coding language is that it comes with this complete Rails library.
+- Angular CLI.
+One command creates a new component that is hooked up and has testing integration.
+Adding a booster just takes this concept much further.

 # What is the mission of NinjaX?